Rob Hartley

 • NYC: March 1st for Class 1, March 15th for others

-• Westchester: June 1st in most towns
+• Westchester: June 1st in most towns (varies by municipality)

-Why Appeals Matter More in NY
+Why Grievances Matter More in NY Than Almost Any State

 Is Your NY Property Overassessed?